MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study1 exercise 1 to 8.md

 29. Close the page.

-Exercise \#3 Adding and releasing new products to a warehouse
+Exercise \#3Â Adding and releasing new products to a warehouse
 -------------------------------------------------------------

-*Objective: Add new products with and without variants.*
+*Objective: Add new products with and without variants.*Â

 Some new products are introduced by USMF and must be added to the new warehouse.
 As supply chain manager, you will have to create 2 new products: